Valuation is the lynchpin of corporate finance. It drives investment decisions, restructuring, M&A, value-based compensation and financing choices.

 Gain an understanding of the concepts of value, return and profitability under conditions of risk and uncertainty.
-Starting from the basics, you work progressively to more complex valuations.
-Throughout the programme, you will use these skills to work in groups on a company valuation project.

 Who is the programme for?